taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 ### April 18th, 2025
 - Changed some verbiage for clarity
-- Made horizontally ruled “asides” back into long block quotes w/ some revisions
+- Changed horizontally ruled “asides” back into long block quotes w/ some revisions

 ### April 16th, 2025
 - Changed some verbiage for clarity
 - Made long block quotes into “asides”

 ### April 15th, 2025
 - Accidentally published the blog post early because I wanted to test the DNS settings with a new blog post
 - Completed the blog post

 [^weekly users]: Yeah, I'm proud to admit that I have at least one weekly visitor!
 On a more serious note, I didn't figure out how to track how many people were visiting the site.
 My numbers are solely based on the friends I shared the website with... yeah that's right I have one friend, at least!

 [^big block quotes]: I felt like some of my block quotes were getting too big.
 I hope you like this style of inserting “asides” when some critical, yet verbose, information needs to be communicated.

 [^basic website]: I’m sorry for not using the new React framework of the day `:(` … I’m not actually sorry `:p`.